Previous dayApril 30, 2026Next day

 566.6 km---✓ ReviewedUSGS →

-At 20:23 UTC on April 30, 2026, a magnitude 4.2 tremor occurred 215 km E of Levuka, Fiji.
+A magnitude 4.2 earthquake was recorded 215 km E of Levuka, Fiji on April 30, 2026 at 20:23 UTC.
 At 566.6 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: -17.796°, -178.666°.
+The epicenter is at -17.796°, -178.666°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30